About Our Center

 Patrons visit our center to view films they've ordered from Salt Lake's extensive catalog; to view films that are at the center including a large collection of Chicago and Cook County films; to use our computers to access subscription sites like Ancestry.com and Fold3.com; and to ask our volunteers for help using the Family History Center's resources.

-Come join us for a fun, social evening indexing local historical records (e.g., Cook County Birth Certificates) to make them available for online searching.
+Come join us for a fun, social evening indexing local historical records (e.g., Cook County vital records) to make them available for online searching.
 Never done indexing before?
 We’ll give you a quick introduction.
 Bring your laptop if you have one!
-Refreshments (pizza) will be provided.
+Refreshments will be provided.

 Order Films Online